rivierasolutions/angular-ssqsignon/README.md

 ##### How It works

 The `whoAmI` method will check whether an access token has already been stored in the storage used by the authentication helper.
-If so, it will validate the token with SSQ signon's *token validation endpoint*, and if the token is valid, return the identity inside the token that was provided by the *token validation endpoint*.
-If no token is stored, or the stored token turns out invalid, an attempt will be made to retrieve a stored refresh token, and swap it for a new access token.
+If so, it will validate the token with *SSQ signon's* [token validation endpoint](https://ssqsignon.com/home/docs.html#tokenvalidationendpoint), and if the token is valid, return the identity inside the token that was provided by the [token validation endpoint](https://ssqsignon.com/home/docs.html#tokenvalidationendpoint).
+If no token is stored, or the stored token turns out invalid, an attempt will be made to retrieve a stored refresh token, and swap it for a new access token with *SSQ singon's* [token endpoint](https://ssqsignon.com/home/docs.html#tokenendpoint).
 If that fails, obtaining a valid access token requires user input (via e.g. a login dialog or Single Sign On redirect), thus the special 'ask-user' error code is returned.

 #### `whoAmIAgain(request)`